mambagrant/webpage/postdoc.md

 ## Your profile?

  - Ph.D. degree (or equivalent) in a relevant area.
- - Experienced in inelastic (neutron) scattering, lattice vibrations, low dimensional magnetism, and group theory analysis.
+ - Familiar with lattice vibrations, low dimensional magnetism, and group theory analysis.
- - Experience with the large-scale infrastructures (TAS and TOF instruments)
+ - Experience with the inelastic neutron scattering (TAS and TOF instruments)
  - Knowledge of Python.
  - Ability to work in a team as well as on its own.
  - Ability to work well under pressure in a fast-developing environment.